contributte/doctrine-orm/.docs/README.md

 ### Helpers

 You can use the predefined `TEntityMapping` trait in your compiler extensions.
+Be careful, you have to call it in `beforeCompile` phase.

 ```php
 use Nette\DI\CompilerExtension;